Frequently Asked Questions (FAQ)

 We offer a hybrid work-from-home model after completion of orientation if job expectations are being met and through discussions with your hiring supervisor.

 What makes Thomas Allen stand out - Why should I work for you?

 We have a solid and positive reputation as an industry leader, proven through over 4 decades of experience and service to numerous local communities.

 Our employees enjoy their jobs and feel supported.
 They like working here!
 This is proven through multiple awards as a Star Tribune Top Workplace, which is awarded based on feedback from employees.

 We are progressive with our quest to be responsive to the changes within our industry and the needs within the community, while also being supportive of our employee teams with benefits and recognition that meets their needs and rewards them.

-There are many fantastic social services companies in the Twin Cities also providing excellent services, but we are certain you would like working with us as we truly are one of the best!
+We are certain you would like working with us as we truly are one of the best in the industry!

 How many employees are in the Finance Department?